Composer-pianist Catherine Marie Charlton Releases Her Most Imaginative Album To Date

 Jamie Wyeth is shown in a photo I took of him posing next to his portraits of his father, the late Andrew Wyeth, and, on the extreme right, his friend, the late Jimmy Lynch in his 1965 painting, Draft Age.

-The painting shown here of Andrew Wyeth's iconic "Groundhog Day," was part of an outdoor display in my hometown of West Chester.
+Andrew Wyeth's iconic "Groundhog Day," was part of an outdoor display in my hometown of West Chester, PA.